 A good cloud enablement strategy hinges on choosing the right partner.
 AISN has extensive experience moving organizations out of legacy systems — particularly antiquated government legacy systems.

-Another key aspect of the process is choosing the right platform.
+Another critical aspect of the process is choosing the right platform.

-Microsoft’s Azure cloud is the top choice among businesses that prioritize safety and security in their cloud solution.
+Microsoft’s Azure cloud is the top choice among businesses prioritizing safety and security in their cloud solution.
 Azure solutions rely heavily on industry-leading encryption and compliance standards, ensuring that control stays where it belongs — in your hands.

 The full version of “8 Key Steps for Cloud Enablement Success” is available to download here.

 4. Developing Your Strategy